cihai/cihai/docs/contributing/index.md

 ### ruff

-The project uses [ruff] to handles sorting imports and linting.
+The project uses [ruff] to handle sorting imports and linting.

 ````{tab} Command